glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 All equations so far are valid even for some negative $$n$$-numbers, or for inversion $$n_0<n_1<n_2<n_3$$.
-These are meaningful combinations that describe gear in hoop on fixed gear, or wheel rotating around hoop around fixed gear and such.
+These are meaningful combinations that describe gear in hoop mounted on the outside of a fixed gear, or wheel rotating around hoop around fixed gear and [such][kickstarter].
 In the above expressions one occasionally needs absolute value, but equations are still valid.
 It is also interesting to see weird shapes such as triangles or squares, rotating.
 All those are second order roulettes.